mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 created a file 1-who_am_i

 wrote a script that prints the effective username of the current user using the command "whoami"

+# 2. Groups

+created a file 2-groups

+Wrote a script that prints all the groups the current user is part of using the command "groups"